ece362-purdue/f2022-public-labs/lab-8/lab_8.md

 Next, the inputs which are to be configured as analog I/O must be configured for analog mode in the corresponding `GPIOx_MODER` register.
 This is described in further detail in section 9.3.2, *"I/O pin alternate function multiplexer and mapping"*, of the STM32F0 family reference manual.

-Prior to performing any configuration of the ADC, the peripheral must first be enabled. **ADC activation must take place before any other ADC configurations are performed; failure to follow this order may result in the ADC entering an unknown state, at which point the ADC must be disabled and restarted.** Enabling the ADC requires writing '1' to the ADC enable bit, `ADEN`, in the ADC control register, `ADC_CR`.
+Prior to performing any configuration of the ADC, the peripheral must first be enabled. **ADC activation must take place before any other ADC configurations are performed; failure to follow this order may result in the ADC entering an unknown state, at which point the ADC must be disabled and restarted.** This is backwards t how it's normally done, which may not seem intuitive right away.
+That's because it's not.

+Enabling the ADC requires writing '1' to the ADC enable bit, `ADEN`, in the ADC control register, `ADC_CR`.
 Once this is done, software must wait until the ADC is in a ready state, indicated by the bit `ADRDY` (located in the ADC status register, `ADC_ISR`) being read as '1' to software.

 For the purposes of this experiment, we are interested in configuring the microcontroller ADC for single conversion, using the "software-driven mode."
 This means that the ADC will perform a single conversion, initiated in software.
 The ADC will then await the next software trigger before another conversion is initiated.
 This is the default operating mode of the ADC, and no special configurations will be needed within the ADC peripheral.
 In the event that special operating conditions (DMA, continuous conversion mode, etc.) need to be performed by the ADC, operating modes can be specified via the ADC configuration registers: `ADC_CFGR1` and `ADC_CFGR2`.